recommenders-team/recommenders/tests/README.md

 pytest tests/smoke/test_notebooks_python.py::test_sar_single_node_smoke
 ```

 More details on how to integrate Papermill with notebooks can be found in their [repo](https://github.com/nteract/papermill).
+Also, you can check the [Scrapbook repo](https://github.com/nteract/scrapbook).

+### How to add tests to the AzureML pipeline

+To add a new test to the AzureML pipeline, add the test path to an appropriate test group listed in [test_groups.py](https://github.com/microsoft/recommenders/blob/main/tests/ci/azureml_tests/test_groups.py).
+Tests in `group_cpu_xxx` groups are executed on a CPU-only AzureML compute cluster node.
+Tests in `group_gpu_xxx` groups are executed on a GPU-enabled AzureML compute cluster node with GPU related dependencies added to the AzureML run environment.
+Tests in `group_pyspark_xxx` groups are executed on a CPU-only AzureML compute cluster node, with the PySpark related dependencies added to the AzureML run environment.
+Another thing to keep in mind while adding a new test is that the runtime of the test group should not exceed the specified threshold in [test_groups.py](tests/ci/azureml_tests/test_groups.py).

-## How to execute tests
+## How to execute tests in your local environment

-To manually execute the tests in the different environments, first **make sure you are in the correct environment as described in the [SETUP.md](../SETUP.md)**.
+To manually execute the tests in the CPU, GPU or Spark environments, first **make sure you are in the correct environment as described in the [SETUP.md](../SETUP.md)**.

 *Click on the following menus* to see more details on how to execute the unit, smoke and integration tests: